Pastor Charles Alonso

 The best way to understand and be able to give a good answer to all of these situations is to follow the example of Ruth and Naomi.
 This is the way God wants things done: When the strangers (foreigners) among you are willing to give up their idols and their evil beliefs and deeds, and believe on the Lord Jesus Christ as their only Savior and God, saying unto you (Ruth 1:16): “Entreat me not to leave you, or to return from following you: for wherever you go, I will go; and where you live, I will live; your people shall be my people, and your God my God…” then, as believers, it is our calling to treat them as brothers and sisters in the Lord.
 You will always find and see “the good, the bad, and the ugly” in every culture, but to the wicked and evil, we will “speak, and exhort, and rebuke with all authority” Titus 2:15.

 As true believers: “We know that all things work together for good to them who love God, to them who are the called according to His purpose” Romans 8:28.
-Therefore: “The servant of the Lord must not strive; but be gentle unto all men, apt to teach, patient, in meekness instructing (educating) those who oppose themselves; if God peradventure will give them repentance to the acknowledging of the truth (Jesus Christ); and that they may recover themselves out of the snare of the devil…” II Timothy 2:24-26.“The Wilderness Mission” is looking unto our Lord to have our own church building and training center where we can do all we have said above.
+Therefore: “The servant of the Lord must not strive; but be gentle unto all men, apt to teach, patient, in meekness instructing (educating) those who oppose themselves; if God peradventure will give them repentance to the acknowledging of the truth (Jesus Christ); and that they may recover themselves out of the snare of the devil…” II Timothy 2:24-26.
 “For the love of Christ constrains us” and moves us to go, to reach out and "to teach all nations (making disciples), baptizing them in the name of the Father, and of the Son, and of the Holy Spirit; teaching them to observe all things whatsoever I (Jesus Christ) have commanded you: and, lo, I am with you always, even unto the end of the world” II Corinthians 5:14 and Matthew 28:18-20.

 “Making disciples” includes all of the following: bringing others to hear and believe the gospel of our salvation, edifying them, teaching and equipping them, and training them, both the young and the aged, in the work of our Lord.
 The Lord’s 2:2:2 principle: “And the things that you have heard of me among many witnesses, the same commit to faithful men, who shall be able to teach others also” II Timothy 2:2.
 This we will continue to do as we have done in the past.